-Fenugreek is a plant in the Fabaceae family that is cultivated worldwide and its seeds are commonly used in cooking and medicinal purposes.
+What are the health benefits of Fenugreek?
+Fenugreek is a plant in the Fabaceae family that is cultivated worldwide and its seeds are commonly used for cooking and medicinal purposes.
 Fenugreek seeds have a smell and taste similar to that of maple syrup.
 The leaves are also commonly eaten in India as a vegetable.
 Fenugreek is one of the oldest cultivated herbs known and is commonly grown around the world.
 Fenugreek is rich in vitamins and minerals and has many health benefits.

 1 Menopause and PMS